microprediction/microactors-causality/README.md

 ![](https://i.imgur.com/mEA8Iom.png)

-This demonstrates that coin flips aren't causally related to electricity production - an important footnote in the annals of empirical sciencee.
+This demonstrates that coin flips aren't causally related to electricity production - an important footnote in the annals of empirical science.